muehlegger/portfolio_analysis/README.md

 	<li>... (work in progress)
 </ul>

-The second part of this project will be a framework to price different financial products such as different kind of bonds, or derivative products (e.g. different options), and use Monte-Carlo simulation to show expected returns of different strategies using derivative products.
+The second part of this project will be a framework to price different financial products such as different kinds of bonds, or derivative products (e.g. options), and use Monte-Carlo simulation to show expected returns of certain (hedging) strategies using derivatives.